kthcloud/docs/hugo/content/administration/stopUserRegistration.md

 <img src="../../images/idp-flow.png" height="400px">

+### Restore user registration functionality
+The default `first broker login` flow should be used when you want to allow new users to register again.

 ### Editing flows
 The flows can be edited in keycloak admin panel's `Authentication` tab.

-The default `first broker login` flow should be used when you want to allow new users to register again.

 ## Announcing the registration pause